Natural foods retailers and manufacturers who offer prepared foods may have just received a boost from the U.S. Food and Drug Administration.

 - Offering lower-calorie beverages

 The report also offers tips for manufacturers.
-It cites a case study that found that using marketing terms like "fresh," "locally grown" or "Mediterranean" were more appealing to consumers than wording that emphasizes a product's healthiness.
-The report also recommended that manufacturers supply foodservice outlets with more low-fat dairy products, precut vegetables, nontraditional sandwich veggies like cucumbers and roasted eggplant and peppers, low-calorie condiments like mustard and salsa, and small-portion ethnic foods such as tapas, mezze and dim sum.
+It cites a case study that found that using marketing terms such as fresh, locally grown or Mediterranean were more appealing to consumers than wording that emphasizes a product's healthiness.
+The report also recommended that manufacturers supply foodservice outlets with more low-fat dairy products, precut vegetables, nontraditional sandwich veggies (such as cucumbers, roasted eggplant and peppers), low-calorie condiments (mustard and salsa) and small-portion ethnic foods (tapas, mezze and dim sum).

-The forum also recommends that federal agencies conduct a comprehensive analysis of existing government-sponsored education and marketing campaigns that help consumers manage weight gain and obesity associated with away-from-home foods.
-In addition, it encourages industry and universities to conduct research on the connections between away-from-home foods, nutrition information and obesity, and on how consumers use nutrition information about those foods.
+The forum also recommended that federal agencies conduct a comprehensive analysis of existing government-sponsored education and marketing campaigns that help consumers manage weight gain and obesity associated with away-from-home foods.
+In addition, it encouraged industry and universities to conduct research on the connections between away-from-home foods, nutrition information and obesity, and on how consumers use nutrition information about those foods.

 Reactions to the report were mixed.
 Center for Science in the Public Interest Nutrition Policy Director Margo Wootan said she hopes the report signals that "government policymakers will increase their scrutiny of the [restaurant] industry's practices and promises."
 She noted that 80 percent of Americans say they want nutrition information available for all menu items at restaurants.

 National Restaurant Association President and Chief Executive Steven Anderson said the report "sets the tone for unfairly targeting the restaurant industry."

 "We feel our industry has made great strides to promote nutrition and healthy lifestyles to our guests, and to educate them on the foods that we offer.
 Efforts to restrict or place mandates on our industry are not solutions," Anderson said in a statement.